hdShang/arxiv-daily/docs/cs-RO/2025-10-17/papers/251016263v2-nebula-do-we-evaluate-vision-language-action-agents-correctly.md

 ---
 layout: default
-title: NEBULA: Do We Evaluate Vision-Language-Action Agents Correctly?
+title: "NEBULA: Do We Evaluate Vision-Language-Action Agents Correctly?"
 ---

 # NEBULA: Do We Evaluate Vision-Language-Action Agents Correctly?